Ramos Upholstery Master Craftsmen

 Ramos Upholstery of Newburgh Features Master Craftsmen

-Ramos Upholstery on Little Britain Road in Newburgh, N.Y., is humming with activity as we meet there to talk with owner, Rocio Silva.
+Ramos Upholstery on Little Britain Road in Newburgh, N.Y., is humming with activity as we talk with owner, Rocio Silva.

-Rocio a vivacious young woman, has a subdued but friendly authority and is clearly in charge of the entire shop where her people work quietly and confidently.
+Rocio is a vivacious young woman with a subdued but friendly authority.
+She is clearly in charge of the entire shop where her staff works quietly.

-In fact each worker has an independent confidence which says, “I have a job to do, I know what it is, and I am about my business doing it.
+In fact, each worker has an air of confidence which says, “I have a job to do, I know what it is, and I am about my business doing it.”

 Marcelino is one of the master craftsmen upholsterers at Ramos Upholstery

-There is no confusion, only focus on the task at hand.
+There is total focus on the task at hand.

 A glance to the back of the warehouse space shows men at work on various pieces of furniture in individual work bays.

-And in the front of the house, women busily wrestle different sizes and pieces of fabric the stacked bolts of fabric overhead have issued forth.
+And in the front of the house, women busily wrestle different sizes and pieces of fabric from the stacked bolts of fabric on shelving overhead.

-The entire concert is orchestrated under the watchful eye of Rocio, who still maintains contact with her good friends, the Ramos family.
-Mr. Ramos, sadly, passed away a few years ago, she says.
+The entire concert is orchestrated under the watchful eye of Rocio, who still maintains contact with her good friends, the Ramos family, owners of the business which Rocio took over.
+Mr. Ramos, at the time of this writing, had recently passed.

 Rocio explains her training under Ramos:

-“Mr. Ramos started at the Newburgh upholstered furniture store called State of Newburgh.
-He worked there for 15 years, and Mr. Ramos was a master craftsmen with years of training.
-When they closed (bankruptcy) he opened his own business at his home on Broadway and was eventually able to move here (at the Little Britain location).
+“Mr. Ramos started at the Newburgh upholstered furniture store called ” State of Newburgh.’
+He worked there for 15 years.
+Mr. Ramos was a master craftsman with years of training.”

 Rocio is training Izamar – whom she calls extremely talented – to take over, freeing Rocio so she can continue to grow her business

-Because Ramos worked at State of Newburgh, a manufacturer of couches and upholstered furniture, he was trained in many styles of upholstery.
+Mr. Ramos worked at the State of Newburgh for decades, and as they built their manufacturing business with numerous lines of couches and upholstered furniture he became expertly trained in many styles of upholstery.

-The now defunct company originally specialized in the slim silhouettes of the 1950’s and early ‘60’s which we know as mid-century modern, but eventually became known as popularizing the silhouettes of French and English traditional design, and fabrics.
+The now-defunct company originally specialized in the slim upholstered furniture silhouettes of the 1950’s and early ‘60’s which we know now as mid-century modern.

 Tufted or tailored, State of Newburgh couches were fashioned using age-old upholstery techniques, and Mr. Ramos was well versed in them.